-In addition to the currently identified challenges, your city is advised to work with various internal departments as well as other urban stakeholders in the city to identify other sectoral issues / challenges that may be tackled using data.
-The challenge should be clearly identified along with the relevant datasets.
-Insights derived from the datasets should be analysed.
-Since your city has an operational ICCC in place, it can be utilised for analysing urban challenges.
+Your city is advised to identify the most pressing urban challenges across various domains / sectors with the help of other urban stakeholders in the city, especially city departments.
+The challenge should be clearly identified along with the relevant datasets available in the city that may help in solutioning.
+Insights derived from the datasets should be analysed.Since your city has an operational ICCC in place, it can be utilised for analysing urban challenges.